rillrate-fossil/site/content/docs/usage/rust.md

 ### Pulse

-`Pulse` is a simple metric that represents a value that can be changes in any direction.
+`Pulse` is a frame of values that rendered as a moving chart.

 ```rust
 use rillrate::Pulse;